FeynmanXie/FastScreeny/README.md

 | RAM | Min 500MB free |
 | GPU | DirectX 10+ support |

-> Note: This documentation corresponds to v1.0 initial release.
-Updates will be maintained in `docs/update_info.md`
+> Note: This documentation corresponds to v1.0.1 with enhanced editor features.
+Updates and changelog are maintained in `docs/update_info.md`